top of page

 2) How long should my business plan be?

-4) What’s the biggest reason small businesses fail in emerging markets?
+3) What’s the biggest reason small businesses fail in emerging markets?

-5) How can I differentiate if my competitors sell the same thing?
+4) How can I differentiate if my competitors sell the same thing?

-Differentiate on reliability, trust, convenience, speed, and customer experience.
+Differentiate on service, reliability, trust, convenience, speed, and customer experience.
 Those are harder to copy than a product.

-7) What if demand exists but customers are very price sensitive?
+5) What if demand exists but customers are very price sensitive?

 Then your success depends on: